asterisk/documentation/docs/Configuration/Channel-Drivers/SIP/Configuring-res_pjsip/Exchanging-Device-and-Mailbox-State-Using-PJSIP.md

 Background
 ----------

 Asterisk has permitted the exchange of device and mailbox state for many versions.
 This has normally been accomplished using the res_xmpp module for instances across networks or using res_corosync for instances on the same network.
-This has required, in some cases, an extreme amount of work to setup.
+This has required, in some cases, an extreme amount of work to set up.
 In the case of res_xmpp this also adds another point of failure for the exchange in the form of the XMPP server itself.
 The res_pjsip_publish_asterisk module on the other hand does not suffer from this.

 Operation
 ---------